openshift/enhancements/enhancements/arbiter-clusters.md

 replica, and at least 2 replicas for the `controlPlane`.
 When no `arbiter` field is supplied regular flow will validate.
 When `arbiter` is supplied 2 replicas will be valid for for `controlPlane` as long as an `arbiter` is specified.

+When defining the hosts in the `installConfig.platform.baremetal.hosts` objects, users should use the `role` field to denote `master` and `arbiter`.
+However, for ABI and Assisted Installer the `role` is not required and we will automatically choose the smallest compute node as the arbiter in the control plane nodes.

 Some validation we will enforce: